Go to Homepage

 Car rental and taxis

 On with our Bali fun guide.
 Whichever direction you choose, there are billboard-size discounts.
-The Island of the Gods has been on sale for some years though the fresh influx of travellers has made discounts more elusive.
-The Indonesian rupiah trades at about US$1 = Rp13,300 and it simply couldn't get any better.
+The Island of the Gods has been on sale for some years and despite a fresh influx of travellers discounts are always to be found.
+Streetside, the Indonesian rupiah trades at about US$1 = Rp16,000.
 Check our Bali Map and dive in.

-Prefer Bluebird taxis (simply, "blue taxi") and always insist on the metre.
-As a rough guide, a taxi from Nusa to Kuta will cost about Rp60,000 or more.
-Nusa to Ubud could be well in excess of Rp120,000.
-Not surprisingly, car hire makes sense.
+In general prefer Bluebird taxis (simply, "blue taxi") and always insist on the metre.
+As a rough guide, a taxi from Nusa to Kuta will cost about Rp200,000 or more.
+There are also Ubers and Grab cabs that many prefer.

 ▲ top